razhnoff/n8n-nodes-youtrack/README_TEMPLATE.md

-# n8n-nodes-_node-name_
+# n8n-nodes-youtrack_

 This is an n8n community node.
-It lets you use _app/service name_ in your n8n workflows.
+It lets you use YouTrack service in your n8n workflows.

-_App/service name_ is _one or two sentences describing the service this node integrates with_.
+YouTrack is one or two sentences describing the service this node integrates with_.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.